ArdanaLabs/dUSD/docs/reasoning/dusd-spec-offchain.md

 Should do:
 - Create an NFT
 - send that nft with to the protocol parameter address with the initial parameters
-- compute parametized scripts for all of the scripts that depend on that NFT (including transitiviely)
+- compute parameterized scripts for all of the scripts that depend on that NFT (including transitively)

 ## Add price data